 Jaguar XE – The Worst New Car I’ve Had -Ever!

-The Jaguar XE, very easily the worst car I have owned for many reasons, both the car itself and the ropey, couldn't give a monkey's dealership network.
+The Jaguar XE, very easily the worst car I have owned for many reasons, both the car itself and the ropey, couldn't give a monkey's atttitude from Jaguar UK and the dealership network.

 Then in 2015 Jaguar launched the XE.
 All new, built in Birmingham, policy of employing ex-servicemen, rave reviews and something a bit different.
 So I ordered one and on 9th October 2015 I took delivery of a brand new Jaguar XE R-Sport 2.0 diesel in Ammonite Grey.
 Initial impressions were good and for a couple of days I enjoyed it but it has all been downhill from there both with the car and the dealership network.
 Problems have ranged form minor annoyances to a new engine and 3 turbo chargers, the two main dealers I have dealt with in Swansea and Reading don’t appear to give a monkey’s and frankly neither do Jaguar UK.

-I will go into detail of some of the problems in other posts but in summary:
+I may go into more detail of some of the problems in other posts but in summary:

 - The traffic function on the SatNav is actually dangerous – 7 button presses to see traffic detail.
 No clue as to where “Avoid” will take you or how much time it will save.
 If I’d developed the system and then had a look at what a £150 TomTom could do I’d have sacked myself!